-The SSWG is a global community of conservation professionals interested in the application of social science to the conservation of biological diversity.
+We are a global community of conservation professionals interested in the application of social science to the conservation of biological diversity.
 The SSWG is one of the longest-serving official working groups of SCB and has a strong track record of mainstreaming the social sciences into conservation.